mollymahar/papers-conferences/README.md

 Inspired by [Daniel Takesh][1], who credits [Adrian Colyer][2] and [Denny Britz][3].

-This contains my notes for research papers that I've read.
+This contains my notes for research papers that I've read and conferences I've attended.
 Papers are arranged according to broad categories and publication date.
 The links here go to my paper summaries if I have them, otherwise they're on my **To Do** list.

 Contents: